Email FacebookTwitterMenu burgerClose thin

 Types of Trusts

-Creating a trust fund for your grandchildren is one of the most effective ways to pass on wealth while maintaining control over how and when those assets are used.
 Trusts can help you provide financial support for education, housing, or other life milestones, while minimizing taxes and avoiding probate.
-The type of trust you choose will depend on your goals, the size of your estate and how much flexibility you want in managing the assets.
+The type of trust you choose will depend on your goals, your estate’s size, and how much control you want.

-• Education or special purpose trust: If you want your funds used for specific goals—like paying for college, buying a first home, or supporting a grandchild with special needs—a targeted trust can ensure that your money is spent according to your wishes.
-These trusts allow you to set conditions for how and when distributions can be made, giving you greater control over your gift’s impact.
+• Education or special purpose trust: Useful for specific goals like college, buying a home, or supporting a disabled grandchild.
+These targeted trusts spend your money according to your wishes.
+These trusts allow you to set conditions for how and when to make distributions.
+This gives you greater control over your gift’s impact.

-• Irrevocable trust: Once established, an irrevocable trust cannot be easily altered or revoked.
-The assets placed in it are no longer considered part of your taxable estate, which can provide significant estate and gift tax advantages.
-This structure is ideal for grandparents who want to lock in their legacy, protect assets from creditors, or reduce potential estate taxes for future generations.
+• Irrevocable trust: It is very difficult to alter or revoke an irrevocable trust after its been established.
+The assets placed in it no longer count towards your taxable estate.
+This can provide significant estate and gift tax advantages, protect assets from creditors, or reduce potential estate taxes for future generations.

-• Generation-skipping trust (GST): A generation-skipping trust is specifically designed to transfer wealth directly to grandchildren or later generations, bypassing your children to minimize estate taxes.
-While this option can offer powerful tax benefits, it’s also more complex and must comply with federal generation-skipping transfer tax rules.
+• Generation-skipping trust (GST): A generation-skipping trust transfers wealth directly to grandchildren or later generations.
+This arrangement bypasses your children to minimize estate taxes.
+While this option can offer powerful tax benefits, it’s also more complex.
+You must comply with federal generation-skipping transfer tax rules.
 Working with an estate planning attorney is essential to structure this trust correctly.

-Choosing the right trust for your grandchildren depends on balancing flexibility, control and tax efficiency.
+Choosing the right trust for your grandchildren depends on what you want.
 Each type of trust offers unique benefits and responsibilities, so it’s important to clearly define your goals before deciding.

 Click Your State to Get Matched With Financial Advisors That Serve Your Area